Nearly sufficient statistics and information bottlenecks

 \[ \min_{p(t|x)} I(T;X) - \beta I(T;Y). \]

-That’s clean, but impractical in raw form because neural networks are large and complicated.
+That’s cool, but impractical as written because neural networks are large and complicated.
 Deep Information Bottleneck parameterizes the encoder and decoder with neural nets and trains them using gradient methods.

 - Encoder: \(p_\theta(t|x)\) (often Gaussian; mean and variance predicted by a neural net).